eellpp/pubScratchpad/Finance/investment/mutual_fund/mf_vs_etf.md

 There are two sizes of S&P 500 futures contracts.
 The most popular is the smaller contract, known as the "E-mini."
 It is valued at 50 times the level of the S&P 500 Index.

+### OIL ETF
+“Retail has been plowing into these oil contracts thinking they’re buying spot crude oil when they’re buying the next front month.
+So they’re paying $22 a barrel when the spot market’s negative $38.
+Retail investors are going to get fleeced if they continue to fly into these oil ETFs,”  April 2020